crossbario/crossbar/docs/pages/gettingstarted.rst

 Getting started with Crossbar.io
 =================================

-Crossbar.io is an open source networking platform for distributed and microservice applications.
+**Crossbar.io** is an open source networking platform for distributed and microservice applications.
 It is a feature rich, scalable, robust and secure Implementation of  the open `Web Application Messaging Protocol (WAMP) <https://wamp-proto.org/>`_.

 What is WAMP?
 =============
-WAMP is a routed protocol, with all components connecting to a WAMP Router, where the WAMP Router performs message routing between the WAMP client.
+WAMP is a routed protocol, with all components connecting to a **WAMP Router**, where the WAMP Router performs message routing between the **WAMP client**.
 WAMP provides two messaging patterns:
   * Publish & Subscribe
   * Routed Remote Procedure Calls.